parsiya/borrowedtime/README.md

 }
 ```

-As you can see, each file can have its own individual template.
+As you can see, each file can have its own individual template (see below for
+file templates).
+The value of `template` is ignored for directories.

 ### File Templates
 File templates are text files.
 They can contain similar placeholders based on